sirriah/input/README.md

+# Project 2 for the Pirple.com

+Hello, this is my solution of the Project 2 on the Pirple.com.
+I hope you will like it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).